Basic Premium (Subscription Required)

 According to CLO Research’s independent analysis, Golub Capital has delivered consistently strong results from an investment alpha perspective.
 Specifically, Golub Capital has achieved substantial outperformance relative to the Morningstar LSTA U.S. B/BB Ratings Loan Index on an unlevered basis over the past several years.
 Below is a list of interview questions from CLO Research, along with responses from Scott M. Morrison, Managing Director and Head of Broadly Syndicated Loans.

-Basic Premium
+Basic Premium (Subscription Required)

 EU CLO Managers: Rankings Based on MVOC (BB)